notem/nmathe.ws-content/bots/saber/index.md

   <br />

-+ ``!list <event_id>``
++ ``!list <event_id> [<mode> <filter(s)>]``

   The list command will show all users who have rsvp'ed for an event.
 The command takes a single argument which should be the ID of the event you wish query.
 The schedule holding the event must have 'rsvp' turned on in the configuration settings.
 RSVP can be enabled on a channel using the config command as followed, ``!config #channel rsvp on``.
+  Mobile discord clients may have trouble rendering the embedded output of this command.
+If so, the command 'mode' may be set to mobile by appending ``mobile`` to command arguments.
+For a view more conducive to copy and pasting the list of RSVPers else where, try the ``id`` mode.
   The output of this command can be filtered by role, user, and type.
 Reference examples 2 and 3 below to see how this can be done.

   * Ex1: ``!list 39a0da3``
+  * Ex1: ``!list 39a0da3 mobile``
   * Ex2: ``!list 109ad2a "u: @notem``
   * Ex3: ``!list 019fa92 "t: yes" "r: @admin"``